TeamIO-NZ/GovHack2019/README.md

 **Innovate New Zealand + Best Creative Use of Technology** - *DATA IMPLEMENTATION*

-Best Creative Use of Technology- DATA IMPLEMENTATION Promoting local business (help them promote themselves)- sponsorship + promoted ads.
+Promoting local business (help them promote themselves)- sponsorship + promoted ads.
 We are using technology to help local businesses promote themselves to a vast array of new customers from both tourist and local populations that they normally wouldn't be able to reach through other means.